These Strawberry Rhubarb Bars are such a sweet treat for summer! They are so easy to make and seriously so delicious it will hard to stop at just one.

 Instructions

-Combine the rhubarb, strawberries and lemon juice in a medium saucepan.
-Cover and cook on medium heat 8-12 minutes or until fruit is tender, stirring occasionally.
+• Combine the rhubarb, strawberries, and lemon juice in a medium saucepan.
+Cover and cook on medium heat for 8 – 12 minutes or until fruit is tender, stirring occasionally.

-Preheat oven to 350 degrees and grease your 13 x 9 baking pan with butter.
+• Preheat the oven to 350°F and grease your 13 x 9 baking pan with butter.

 How to make the glaze (optional):